MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Remove-MgGroupTeamScheduleShift.md

 ## SYNOPSIS
 Delete a shift from the schedule.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Remove-MgBetaGroupTeamScheduleShift](/powershell/module/Microsoft.Graph.Beta.Teams/Remove-MgBetaGroupTeamScheduleShift?view=graph-powershell-beta)

 ## SYNTAX